Choosing Your Treatment

 Your list will be unique to you.
 And what is MOST important on your list is unique to you as well.
 You know your life best.
 You know your goals and hopes and dreams.
 Figure out what matters most to you.
 Then, when you learn about the treatment options, you can think about which ones will give you the best chance of living the life you want.

-Read our Patient Stories.
-Look for people like you.
-They will help you see what life can look like with home dialysis.
+Read Stories and Watch Videos from patients just like you.
+They will help you see what life can look like with home dialysis - you can have a good life!.

 A Word About Care Partners for Home HD